raovish6/GLOBE-LLM/README.md

 ## Citation

-Please cite this paper if you use GLOBE-LLM in your work or find it useful:
+Please cite this paper if you use LLM-GLOBE in your work or find it useful:
 ```
 Placeholder
 ```